A Milstein scheme for SPDEs: Introduction

+for small $ t \in [0,T] $.
+(We would like to remark that $ B $ is, in general, not Fr\'{e}chet differentiable on $ H $ but on a suitable dense subspace of $ H $; see Assumption~4 below for details.
+In this introductory section we simply write $ B' $ for this Fr\'{e}chet derivative on a suitable dense subspace of $ H $ and refer to Section~\ref{sec:settings} below for the precise handling of this issue.)
+The estimate $ X_s \approx X_0 + \int_0^s B( X_0 ) \, dW_u $ for small $ s \in [0,T] $ then gives

-for $ t \in [0,T] $.
-Using It{\^o}'s formula this temporal approximation has already been obtained in (1.12) in \cite{ms06} under additional smoothness assumptions of the driving noise process of the SPDE~\eqref{eq:Dprocess_X} (see Assumption C in \cite{ms06}) which guarantee the existence of a strong solution and thus allow the application of It{\^o}'s formula.
-Combining the temporal approximation~\eqref{eq:tempApprox} and the spatial discretization in~\eqref{eq:implEuler} indicates the numerical scheme with $ \mathcal{F} $/$ \mathcal{B}( H ) $-measurable mappings $ Y_n^N : \Omega \rightarrow H $, $ n \in \{0,1,\ldots,N^2\} $, $ N \in \mathbb{N} $, given by $ Y_0^N = P_N( \xi ) $ and
+for small $ t \in [0,T] $.
+Using It{\^o}'s formula this temporal approximation has already been obtained in (1.12) in \cite{ms06} under additional smoothness assumptions of the driving noise process of the SPDE~\eqref{eq:Dprocess_X} (see Assumption C in \cite{ms06}) which guarantee the existence of a strong solution and thus allow the application of the standard It{\^o} formula.
+Combining the temporal approximation~\eqref{eq:tempApprox} and the spatial discretization in~\eqref{eq:implEuler} suggests the numerical scheme with $ \mathcal{F} $/$ \mathcal{B}( H ) $-measurable mappings $ Y_n^N \colon \Omega \rightarrow H $, $ n \in \{0,1,\ldots,N^2\} $, $ N \in \mathbb{N} $, given by $ Y_0^N = P_N( \xi ) $ and

-$ \mathbb{P} $-a.s. for all $ n \in \{0,1,\ldots,N^2-1\} $ and all $ N \in \mathbb{N} $.
-Now, we are at a stage similar to the finite dimensional case~\eqref{eq:Milstein}: a higher order method seems to be derived which nevertheless seems to be of limited use due to the iterated high dimensional stochastic integral in~\eqref{eq:numScheme}.
-However, a key observation of this article is the following formula
+$ \mathbb{P} $-a.s.\ for all $ n \in \{0,1,\ldots,N^2-1\} $ and all $ N \in \mathbb{N} $.
+Now, we are at a stage similar to the finite dimensional case~\eqref{eq:Milstein}: a higher order Milstein type method seems to be derived which nevertheless seems to be of limited use due to the iterated high dimensional stochastic integral in~\eqref{eq:numScheme}.
+However, a key observation here is the formula

-$ \mathbb{P} $-a.s. for all $ n \in \{0,1,\ldots,N^2-1\} $ and all $ N \in \mathbb{N} $ (see Subsection~\ref{sec:centralob} for the proof of the iterated integral identity~\eqref{eq:keyObservation} and see below for a heuristic explanation of this fact).
+$ \mathbb{P} $-a.s.\ for all $ n \in \{0,1,\ldots,N^2-1\} $ and all $ N \in \mathbb{N} $ (see Subsection~\ref{sec:centralob} for the proof of the iterated integral identity~\eqref{eq:keyObservation} and see below for a heuristic explanation of this fact).
 So, the iterated high dimensional stochastic integral in~\eqref{eq:numScheme} reduces to a simple product of functions.
-The function $ \frac{\partial}{\partial y } b : (0,1)\times\mathbb{R} \rightarrow \mathbb{R} $ is here the partial derivative $ ( \frac{\partial}{\partial y} b )( x, y ) $ for $ x \in (0,1) $ and $ y \in \mathbb{R} $.
+The function $ \frac{\partial}{\partial y } b \colon (0,1) \times \mathbb{R} \rightarrow \mathbb{R} $ is here the partial derivative $ ( \frac{\partial}{\partial y} b )( x, y ) $ for $ x \in (0,1) $ and $ y \in \mathbb{R} $.
 Using~\eqref{eq:keyObservation} the numerical scheme~\eqref{eq:numScheme} thus reduces to